zoncoen/scenarigo/README.md

 ### How to build plugins

 Go plugin can be built with `go build -buildmode=plugin`, but we recommend you use `scenarigo plugin build` instead.
 The wrapper command requires `go` command installed in your machine.
+Scenarigo always builds plugins with the same go version that is used to build its own.

 Scenarigo builds plugins according to the configuration.